-DNA methylation that is one of the most important mechanism involved in genes and MicroRNAs expression regulation (4), gene alternative splicing (5), play an important roles in the early stage of the cancer.
-Because it is stable and easily detected qualitatively or quantitatively, DNA methylation was taken as the most promising diagnostic markers for the early detection of cancer, comparing with SNP/mutation (3), CNVs (6) and gene/microRNA expression (7).
+DNA methylation that is one of the most important mechanism involved in genes and MicroRNAs expression regulation (4), gene alternative splicing (5), play important roles in the early stage of cancer.
+Because it is stable and easily detected qualitatively or quantitatively, DNA methylation was taken as the most promising diagnostic marker for the early detection of cancer (ref), comparing with SNP/mutation (3), CNVs (6) and gene/microRNA expression (7).
 Hundreds of aberrant DNA methylation changes in the early stage of NSCLC have been identified in the past decades (8,9).
-Despite several diagnosis models have been developed (10), these studies on DNA methylation in NSCLC were still limited by their small sample size, low number of selected genes and qualitative rather than quantitative DNA methylation.
-These limitations would cause low reproducibility of the assay and explain why majority of these studies could not be replicated.
+However, despite several diagnostic panels have been developed (10), these studies on DNA methylation in NSCLC were still limited by their small sample size, low number of selected genes and qualitative rather than quantitative DNA methylation.
+These limitations would cause low reproducibility of the assay and explain why majority of these studies could not be replicated (xxx).

 In the present study, we first systematically integrated three independent high-throughput DNA methylation datasets from GEO (11) and TCGA project (Supplementary Table 1).
 Optimized DNA methylation combination was established through feature selection procedure after preliminary normalization and batch effect elimination among the datasets to maximum the NSCLC prediction performance.
-Five gene methylation signatures at AGTR1, GALR1, SLC5A8, ZMYND10 and NTSR1 were identified to be the most power combination for the NSCLC prediction.
+Five gene methylation status at AGTR1, GALR1, SLC5A8, ZMYND10 and NTSR1 were identified to be the most powerful combination for the NSCLC prediction.
 Then, to further evaluate their performance for diagnosis, we designed a novel methylation status determined single nucleotide primer extension technique (MSD-SNuPET) for the simultaneous quantification of methylation at these five methylated loci.
-These five significant differentially methylated genes were used to validate the results in 150 pairs of NSCLC and adjacent normal tissues from Chinese Han population with MSD-SNuPET.
+These five significant differentially methylated genes were used to validate the results in 150 pairs of NSCLC and normal tissues from Chinese Han population with MSD-SNuPET.

 Materials and Methods